Loading...

 02-03-2024 | By Tom Gibbs | Issue 131

 I've upgraded the AC power going to my two systems significantly over a period of several years; at my previous home in Georgia, my audio room was custom-built to a certain point, and had dedicated AC lines for my audio equipment.
-And the dimensions of the room were based on the Cardas Golden setup, as closely as I was allowed by the builder.
+And the dimensions of the room were based on the Cardas Golden ratio, as closely as I was allowed by the builder.
 I'd intended to take the custom build even further, but cost overruns on other aspects of construction prevented that.
 Regardless, I got most of what I wanted in the best-sounding dedicated audio room of any home I've ever occupied.
 But even with everything I did in an attempt to improve the quality of the AC power to my equipment stack, I still noticed that I could still hear a significant level of audible grunge when I'd raise the system volume to reference levels.
 I found that quite disturbing.

 That excessive level of AC grunge was mostly tamed by the addition of a pair of AudioQuest Niagara units, a Niagara 1200 and a Niagara 3000.
 AudioQuest eschews the use of the term "power conditioner," preferring to call the Niagara units Low-Z Power/Noise Dissipation Systems.
 The addition of upgraded AC power cables was also an important step in the correct direction; that was further enhanced by the addition of a pair of ADD-Powr EAU4 ElectraClear AC Harmonic Resonators.
 Which work by an additive—rather than the typical subtractive—process; they add "harmonic resonance" to the AC circuit the equipment is connected to.
 It's what I call "blue sky" technology, but its effectiveness in clarifying the AC power signals is undeniable.
-You'd think with all that going on in my system, nothing else could offer any level of improvement.
+You'd think with all that going on in my system, nothing else could offer any level of additional improvement.

 Mark Schifter of Vera-Fi Audio Must be Some Kind of Audio Savant!

 I had the pleasure of evaluating Vera-Fi Audio's Vera-Link Bluetooth wireless streaming amplifiers late last year, which offered a ratio of performance-to-price that was unlike anything I've ever seen—or heard!
 The performance of the Vera-Link amplifiers seemed impossible to believe at their unbelievably low price point; you can read my full review HERE.
 I've also just reviewed Vera-Fi's Vanguard Caldera subwoofer, which produces controlled, musically deep bass that rivals subwoofers costing many multiples of its very low price; you can read that evaluation HERE.
-Those will give you a glimpse of the kind of technological marvels that Mark Schifter and Vera-Fi Audio are making available to the audiophile world.
-As I mentioned in the Vera-Link review, I had no idea that Mark had been involved in the Audio Alchemy range of audio enhancement equipment from back in the Nineties.
-I had several Audio Alchemy pieces in my rig back in the day, and they always elevated my audio system to one with much higher aspirations.
-In retrospect, and with regard to the current crazy-good level of performance provided to my system by the equipment Vera-Fi sells, my positive experiences with the Audio Alchemy gear makes perfect sense!
+Those reviews will give you a glimpse of the kind of technological marvels that Mark Schifter and Vera-Fi Audio are making available to the audiophile world.
+My positive impressions of Vera-Fi's products made Mark's recommendation of the Puron AC Power Conditioners a complete no-brainer for me.

-Dave Clark, Managing Editor of Positive Feedback, has expressed to me his deep respect for Mark Schifter's stable of products.
-In 2022, he and Carol gave the Puron AC Power Conditioners one of their Brutus Awards for products that really make a difference.
+Dave Clark, Managing Editor of Positive Feedback, has expressed to me his deep respect for the products Mark Schifter manufactures and represents, and especially his recommendation for the Puron AC Power Conditioners.
+In 2022, he and Carol Clark gave them one of Positive Feedback's Brutus Awards for high-end audio products that really make a difference.
 You can read his assessment of their effectiveness HERE

 The Puron AC Power Conditioners Arrive